Fascial manipulation

-Fascial Manipulation is a manual therapy technique developed by Italian physiotherapist Luigi Stecco in the 1980s, aimed at evaluating and treating global fascial dysfunction by restoring normal motion/gliding to the system.
+Fascial Manipulation is a manual therapy technique developed by Italian physiotherapist Luigi Stecco in the 1980s, aimed at evaluating and treating global fascial dysfunction by restoring normal motion or gliding to the fascial system.

-The method is based on a biomechanical model which lays an emphasis on the significant role of fascia, particularly deep muscular fascia in treating musculoskeletal disorders, and internal organ disfunction.
-The fascial system consists of a three-dimensional continuum of soft, collagen-containing, loose and dense fibrous connective tissues that permeate the body.
+The method is based on a biomechanical model which places emphasis on the significant role of fascia, particularly deep muscular fascia, in treating musculoskeletal disorders, and internal organ dysfunction.
+The fascial system consists of a three-dimensional continuum of soft, collagen-containing, loose, and dense fibrous connective tissues that permeate the body.

+This concept later served as an inspiration for the Fascial Net Plastination Project, to which Stecco’s daughter Carla Stecco contributed as a scientific advisor.

 History

-In the 1980s, Stecco focused his fascial research on the treatment of recurring pain, pain which could not be alleviated by other treatments, and the recovery time of the injury.
+In the 1980s, Stecco focused his fascial research on the treatment of recurring pain that could not be alleviated by other methods, and the recovery time of the injury.
 He developed a soft tissue manual technique aimed at treating myofascial dysfunction, and consequently, musculoskeletal disease.
 He named the technique Fascial Manipulation.
 He continued to focus his research on the method for the next four decades.
 Later on, it progressed with his children's collaboration, Antonio Stecco at New York University School of Medicine and Carla Stecco at Padua University.

 Stecco has written numerous books on Fascial Manipulation throughout his career.
 The idea was first coined by him in a 1988 booklet where he highlighted the similarities between myofascial sequences, and the energy channels, known as meridians which helps in identifying the painful regions with respect to points that are to be treated.
 Followed by this, he presented his findings on the Neuro-myofascial unit at the First International Symposium on Myofascial Pain and Fibromyalgia.
 He published his first book in 1990 entitled, Pain and Myo-Fascial Sequences that described the myofascial sequences, and the reflected pain across the fascia.
 The key fusion points, diagonals, and movement patterns were then addressed in the 2002 book, Fascial Manipulation for Musculoskeletal Pain.
 Later on, he formulated a practical manual of the Stecco Method with Carla Stecco, and wrote the practical manual for internal organs that focused on internal dysfunction, which was published in 2007.